Borets/stripe-takehome/README.md

 This is take home from stripe that is currently in progress.

 ## Know Issues
-* Original tutorials mentioned MongoDB but it is really hard to get it to work and preseed with data so I kind of abandoned it :/
+* Payment Screen is not working at all
 * I'm following this tutorial https://www.youtube.com/watch?v=Fy9SdZLBTOo

 ## Next Steps
-* Build a few extra steps in the checkout experience.
+* Build a few extra steps in the checkout experience and complete Stripe's assignment.
-    * Collect Shipping Information
-    * Evaluate if I need to connect a Real DB

-* Connect Stripe + fulfill their requirements

-* Create a friction log
+    [] Fix the reason as to why I'm not able to create a payment intel on the server and pass secret succesfully to the client
+    [] Expand the payment form to capture user personal details (first, last name, shipping address) as well as card details [] Make sure that my payment form accounts for edge cases and is able to redirect to failures, success states.
+    [] Store all of the succesfull order details in a log file somewhere [] Make sure the form is able to pass the tests on Stripes Doc [] Create the friction log

 ## Stripe's Evaluation Criteria
 *Evaluation Criteria*